socrata/datasync/guides/setup-standard-job.md

   Columns can safely be reorderd as long as header information is provided.
 Header information can either be supplied within the CSV/TSV file or through use of the control file (see below).
 If header information is missing and you are publishing via Soda2, the order of the columns in the CSV/TSV must exactly match that of Socrata dataset.
 Note that header information is a requirement if you are publishing by either FTP or HTTP.

-  - Column inclusion
+  - Column inclusion/exclusion

   If using Soda2, you needn't supply all of the columnns.
-If using FTP or HTTP, typically you will need to supply all of the columns present in the Socrata dataset.
-If the Socrata dataset lacks a [row identifier](http://dev.socrata.com/docs/row-identifiers.html), including all columns is a requirement.
-If the
+If using FTP or HTTP, the ability to exclude columns from the CSV/TSV file is based on whether the Socrata dataset has a [row identifier](http://dev.socrata.com/docs/row-identifiers.html)set.
+If so, you may omit any columns but the identifier.
+If not, all columns must be provided.

+  If using Soda2, you may include extraneous columns; these will be ignored.
+If using FTP or HTTP, you may include extraneous columns, but these must be ignored by listing them in the 'ignoreColumns' option of the control file.

 **Obtain and Enter the Dataset ID ...**